 The total marks for each course generally (Theory, Practical, Embedded Course, Project Work) will be 100, comprising of two components namely Continuous Assessment Marks (CAM) and End Semester Examination (ESE).
-However, there could be some open elective courses, human excellence courses, one credit industry courses, Mini-projects, industry offered professional elective courses and e-RIDE courses that have only continuous assessment for 100 marks without an End-Semester Examination.
+However, there could be some open elective courses, human excellence courses, one credit industry courses, add-on courses and Mandatory courses that have only continuous assessment for 100 marks without an End-Semester Examination.
 The Department Consultative Committee (DCC) has to approve such courses every semester.
 The scheme of assessment may also be decided by the faculty handling the course concerned with the approval from DCC and shall be made available to the students during the online course registration.
-Each course shall be evaluated for a maximum of 100 marks as illustrated in
+Each course shall be evaluated for a maximum of 100 marks as illustrated in Table 6